Claim: Actress Catherine Bell correctly predicted the results of the 2002 Super Bowl prior to the start of the 2001 NFL season.

 Rams or Pats?
 We threw that one out to Lance Armstrong, Sammy Sosa, Jeb Bush, Vince Carter and a few models.
 Here's what they had to say:

-It is true that Catherine Bell was the only one of the 70 celebrities surveyed by TSN to correctly predict the winning team and the final score ("Patriots, 20-17 — I always like to go with the long shot"), no easy choice given that the Patriots were 14-point underdogs going into Super Bowl XXXVI.
+It is true that Catherine Bell was the only one of the 70 celebrities surveyed by TSN to correctly predict both the winning team and the final score, no mean feat given that the Patriots were 14-point underdogs going into Super Bowl XXXVI.
 Nonetheless, the actress is not "the only person to have ever correctly predicted the participants in, winner of, and the final score of a Super Bowl before a season began."
-What she correctly predicted was merely the outcome and score of a single game waged between participants whose identities were already known.
+What she correctly predicted was the outcome and score of a single game waged between participants whose identities were already known.